 If something happens, what to do?
 Accidents are possible and often, especially when moving in a hurry.
 It is important to recognize small and big injuries.

-If you cut yourself with a knife a little bit than a bandage will be enough.
+If you cut yourself with a knife a little bit then a bandage will be enough.
 But, in the case something big happens, go to the emergency room or call 911.
 Do not hesitate, even if you are late.
 Especially if your kid gets hurt.
 Toddlers and older kids love to touch everything and to run around.
 Be careful.
 If you are a senior, do not move your moving boxes alone.

 How to Prevent Moving Injuries?